 These on-sky distributions highlight the fact that the MDF significantly varies with the on-sky location of the sample used.
-The MDF in the Milky Way bulge shows the chemo-dynamical complexity of this central Galactic structure, reflecting a composite origin from multiple stellar populations.
-Early indications of a metallicity gradient were reported by \citet{Rodgers1986} and \citet{Terndrup1988} through photometric color analysis of RGB stars across different fields.
+The MDF in the MW bulge shows the chemodynamical complexity of this central Galactic structure, reflecting a composite origin from multiple stellar populations.
+Early indications of a metallicity gradient were reported by \citet{Rodgers1986} and \citet{Terndrup1988} through photometric colour analysis of Reg Giant Branch (RGB) stars across different fields.
 The first MDF based on high-resolution spectroscopy came from \citet{Terndrup1988}, who observed 11 K giants in Baade’s Window, revealing a broad metallicity spread.
-Subsequent spectroscopic studies \citep[e.g.,][]{Fulbright2006,Rich2007,Zoccali2008,Johnson2011,Hill2011,Gonzalez2011,Rich2012} consistently found that the bulge spans a metallicity range of approximately $-1.5 \leq \feh \leq +0.5$\,dex, typically peaking at solar or slightly super-solar metallicity.
+Subsequent spectroscopic studies \citep[e.g.][]{Fulbright2006,Rich2007,Zoccali2008,Johnson2011,Hill2011,Gonzalez2011,Rich2012} consistently found that the bulge spans a metallicity range of approximately $-1.5 \leq \feh \leq +0.5$\,dex, typically peaking at solar or slightly super-solar metallicity.
 The advent of large spectroscopic surveys such as ARGOS \citep{Ness2012}, BRAVA \citep{Kunder2012}, GIBS \citep{Zoccali2014}, Gaia-ESO \citep{Gilmore2022}, and APOGEE \citep{Majewski2017} significantly expanded spatial coverage and sample sizes, enabling MDF measurements across the full bulge extent.
-These surveys converge on the presence of at least two dominant components: a metal-poor population with $\feh \approx -0.3$ dex and a metal-rich one near +0.3 dex, together producing a bimodal MDF nearly ubiquitous across the bulge \citep[e.g.,][]{Ness2013a, Zoccali2014, RojasArriagada2014,RojasArriagada2020}.
+These surveys converge on the presence of at least two dominant components: a metal-poor population with $\feh \approx -0.3$ dex and a metal-rich one near +0.3 dex, together producing a bimodal MDF nearly ubiquitous across the bulge \citep[e.g.][]{Ness2013a, Zoccali2014, RojasArriagada2014,RojasArriagada2020}.
 More detailed analyses, particularly using APOGEE data, further resolve this structure into three overlapping components with peaks at $\feh \approx$ $+$0.32, $-$0.17, and $-$0.66 dex \citep{RojasArriagada2020}, consistent with earlier bimodal interpretations once observational uncertainties and sample sizes are considered.
-Some studies (e.g., ARGOS: \citealt{Ness2013a}; microlensed dwarfs: \citealt{Bensby2017}; \citealt{GarciaPerez2018}) have even suggested four or five components, hinting at an extended and continuous chemical evolution.
+Some studies (e.g. ARGOS, \citealt{Ness2013a}; micro-lensed dwarfs, \citealt{Bensby2017} and APOGEE, \citealt{GarciaPerez2018}) have even suggested four or five components, hinting at an extended and continuous chemical evolution.